jaxFMM: An Adaptive, GPU-Parallel Implementation of the Fast Multipole Method in JAX: Algorithm and Implementation

 \subsection{JAX Implementation}

+JAX is a Python library for large-scale array computations on accelerators (GPU/TPU), with a focus on machine-learning applications.
+It is similar to numpy in terms of usage, but its main appeal is the just-in-time (jit) compilation functionality: Functions with a jit-decorator are compiled on their first call, which introduces compilation overhead for said first call but results in much faster runtimes on subsequent calls.
+The optimizations by the compiler enable high performance for comparatively little coding effort.
+Additionally, for almost all jit-compiled functions, automatic differentiation by the input variables is available.

+However, jit-compilation relies on static array sizes.
+In other words, if any of the input arrays changes in size, the function must be recompiled and functions returning outputs of dynamic size cannot be jit-compiled.
+Additionally, the execution logic of a jit-compiled function cannot depend on the values of its inputs.
+In the following, we describe how jaxFMM deals with these limitations.

-JAX's just-in-time (jit) compilation enables simple and concise code but relies on static array sizes.
-Therefore, we must pad the particle coordinates and charges sorted by box, such that every box contains exactly the same number of particles.
-Because the tree is balanced, only a very small amount of padding is inserted here: at most one particle per box.
-Additionally, the interaction lists are padded such that every box has the same number of weakly/strongly connected interaction partners for a given source and target level pair.
-Depending on the source distribution, the amount of padding inserted here can become significantly large.
+First, we compute the FMM hierarchy.
+It is straightforward to write this process in a jit-compilable form, but we note that the splitting function must be recompiled whenever the number of input particles changes.
+Note that frequent recompilation can be avoided here by adding placeholder padding in the particle coordinate and charge arrays.
+Then, we pad the particle coordinates and charges sorted by leaf box, such that every leaf box contains exactly the same number of particles.
+Because the tree is balanced, only a very small amount of padding is inserted here (at most one particle per box).

+Next, we determine the interaction lists.
+In the current version of jaxFMM, this process is not yet jit-compilable since it contains a while loop whose number of iterations depends on the input and it outputs interaction lists of dynamic size.
+However, setting a fixed buffer size for the output and a fixed tree depth can also make this step jit-compilable.
+Since this requires careful handling of the buffer size and tree depth, it has been avoided for now and will be added in a future update.

+The returned interaction lists contain pairs of source and target indices across all levels of the tree for the M2L transformations and the direct near-field interactions on the leaf level, respectively.
+Therefore, since all levels are handled simultaneously, no further padding must be inserted and jit-compiling the M2L/direct evaluation stages is straightforward.
+Similarly, the perfect tree balance guarantees that M2M/L2L operations require no padding and can be jit-compiled with ease.

+Overall, in the current jaxFMM version the setup cost for compiling the functions and building the tree must be paid every time the particle coordinates and/or number change.
+In return, we achieve static array sizes with minimal padding.
+For repeated potential evaluations on the same geometry, the hierarchy information can be cached and reused to evaluate the potential with different charges.

+All computations take place on the same device, either the CPU or GPU but not both.
+Correspondingly, all data is either stored in RAM (CPU) or VRAM (GPU).
+To further optimize runtime and memory usage, we batch all routines such that the memory required for computing each batch roughly matches the L2-cache size of the processing unit.